Jaycode88/veg-centric-msp3/TESTING.md

 Results can be viewed [here](https://wave.webaim.org/report#/https://veg-centric-msp3-64721c5e710e.herokuapp.com).

 ## Defensive Programming
+The table below covers manual tests for User actions Please note that form validation has been minimised to correct form completion and incorrect completion the reason for this is that full form validation testing has been documented above in the Cross platform testing section.

 | Page | User Status | User Action | Expected Result | Pass/Fail |
 |------|-------------|-------------|-----------------|-----------|
 | All(Except 404) | All Users | Click Logo text in navbar | Be Re-directed to homepage | Pass |